ghost-goblin/javascriptFundamentals/oopprinciples.md

 ## Explain what “tightly coupled” objects are and why we want to avoid them
 Tight coupling is when a group of classes are highly dependent on one another.
 When a class assumes too many responsibilities or gets spread out over many classes.
 Loose coupling is a paradigm that promotes single responsibility and seperation of concern.
-A loosely couples class can be tested independently of otger classes.
+A loosely couples class can be tested independently of other classes.